dhuss42/ft_irc/progress.md

 	- solution is to non-block authentication during newClient.
 The Client should be simply incldued in the list and the complete registration should only happen when all three commands are parsed and handled
 		- PASS, NICK, USER should send a return value that indicated wether the command sent during registration was successfull. if one of them fails the user has to be disconected
 		- send welcome message when connected
-[] could be that more bugs occur where names have not been changed to lowercase resulting in segfaults [] add @ for operator inside chat
+	[] check how to handle disconnectClient from Server method [] could be that more bugs occur where names have not been changed to lowercase resulting in segfaults [] add @ for operator inside chat
 	- the clients who are not operator see the @ but since the broadcast message does not send to the original sender his nick is displayed without @ in his chat
-	- means that the operator needs a change in nick for that channel so it can be displayed in irssi [x] server is slow at times -> RESOLVED
+	- means that the operator needs a change in nick for that channel so it can be displayed in irssi -> operators are stored in two containers
+		-> channel users
+		-> channel operators
+		-> when doing something channel specific check operators containers -> when doing something from outside check channel users [x] server is slow at times -> RESOLVED
 	- could be because of authentication loop
 [x] when two users in the same channel have the same nick they are treated as the same, one client receives two messages and the other does not receive any